Dust My Broom: Recognition and legacy

 Elmore James' "Dust My Broom" was inducted into the Blues Foundation Blues Hall of Fame in 1983; Jim O'Neal stated that it received more votes than any other record in the first year of balloting for singles.

 His song was also inducted into the Grammy Hall of Fame in 1998.
 In 2013, the original 1951 Trumpet recording was selected for preservation in the U.S. Library of Congress' National Recording Registry, which commented "James is known to have tinkered with his guitar pickups and fans still argue about how he achieved his signature sound.
 Whatever combination of guitar and pickup was used in his slide guitar opening, Elmore James created the most recognizable guitar riff in the history of the blues".

 "Dust My Broom" is a blues standard and is especially popular among slide guitarists.
 Besides early versions by bluesmen, including Arthur Crudup (1949) and Robert Jr. Lockwood (1951), the song carried over to the 1960s folk and blues revival and the British rhythm and blues scene.
 In 1963, American revivalists Koerner, Ray & Glover recorded the song, possibly making them the first white musicians to do so.
 Following the 1964 UK release of "Dust My Blues", James' slide guitar sound was adopted by many British blues-oriented guitarists.
 Jeremy Spencer, with the original lineup of Fleetwood Mac, became a proponent of James's music and slide guitar style.
-The group recorded the song for their second album, Mr. Wonderful (1968).
+The group recorded the song as the A-side of their first single as "I Believe My Time Ain't Long" in 1967, their only single with original bassist Bob Brunning and again for their second album, Mr. Wonderful in 1968.

 During the 1960s and 1970s, "Dust My Broom" was on the set lists of many blues and rock musicians.
 Ike & Tina Turner recorded a version that was released as a single in 1966, which later reached number 54 on the U.S. Cash Box R&B chart in 1971.
-ZZ Top recorded the tune for their 1979 album :Degüello and continued to perform it into the 1980s.
+Canned Heat included it on their setlist when they appeared at the Monterey International Pop Festival in 1967.
+ZZ Top recorded the song for their 1979 album :Degüello and continued to perform it into the 1980s.
 A live version recorded in 1980 appears on Double Down Live: 1980 & 2008 (2009).